Gum Disease Baltimore, MD

 There are two stages of gum disease: gingivitis and periodontitis.

 • Gingivitis is the milder form of gum disease.
-Your dentist can easily reverse it with routine professional teeth cleanings.
+You can reverse gingivitis with an improved oral hygiene routine.
+Your dentist can also easily reverse it with routine professional teeth cleanings.

-• Chronic Periodontitis is the serious and harmful form of gum disease.
+• Chronic Periodontitis is a serious and harmful form of gum disease.
+Gum disease is not reversible, but it is treatable.
 We diagnose it by looking for gum recession and bone deterioration.

 periodontal therapy in Baltimore MD